derricks/pomaid/README.md

 Adds a dependency on a library with the relevant group\_id, artifact\_id, and optional version. version is optional because many projects list all dependencies (with version) in a top-level pom and then reference them in submodules.

 ### Multiple dependencies for a shared group
+You can combine multiple dependencies for the same group.

 `
 + group_id
    :artifact_1_id:version
    :artifact_2_id:version
 `

-Adds multiple dependencies for the same group.

 ### Exclusions
 `- group_id:artifact_id`